Quick Guideline To Get Your Rapid Prototype Done Easier

 Sharp corners or sharp ends on your design will only create problems when it’s time to manufacture the finished product.
 These ends usually generate a lot of staring on the mold and are prone to make each piece weak by causing second-hand effects such as warpage, cracking, or strain marks.
 Stress in the mold is not something uncommon, after all, they do have a limited lifespan, but sharp ends will compromise the integrity of the mold, and your manufacturing process is very likely to get more expensive if you need a second production run.

 Keep the Thickness Factor of Your Design on Balanced Levels

 This is probably the hardest achievement you can get on your product, and it can only be achieved by trial and error.
-Rapid prototype can’t determine the right level of thickness on the walls of your casted mold, especially if you are working on a hollow design.
+Rapid prototyping can’t determine the right level of thickness on the walls of your casted mold, especially if you are working on a hollow design.
 A test run can allow you to determine just how much plastic injection you need to create your part.
 Beware though.
 This will take time, and maybe more than one try to get it right!